 How do you turn off the auto-pilot and begin to live intuitively?
-What does it even mean to live intuitively?
+How can you learn to listen to your intuition?

-When I finally started listening to my intuition, I was able to quit the job I hated, begin the career I had dreamed of since I was a little kid, and even start my own business just for fun!
+When I finally learned how to listen to my intuition, I was able to quit the job I hated, begin the career I had dreamed of since I was a little kid, and even start my own business just for fun!
 Oh yeah, and I also gave myself a makeover and got married!

 Now, I continue to build the life of my dreams with intention and passion by worrying less about prestige and propriety and more about cultivating my passions and prioritizing mental health.

 How can you tell if you’re living intuitively or not?

 I didn’t use to live intuitively at all.
 In fact, it wasn’t just that I ignored my intuition.
 I didn’t even know how to listen to it!
 And this way of life got me into all sorts of disasters, both large and small.
 I stayed in relationships I knew were toxic and I chose an arduous and expensive career that was all wrong for me.

 All because I let my ego steer the ship, which meant my life was out of alignment with my values and I wasn’t fulfilling my soul’s purpose.

 You may not be listening to your intuition if…

 You may not be listening to your intuition if you feel like you’re just going through the motions of your daily life.
 Like you have no real place or purpose in this world.
 Or you feel empty or unfulfilled and find yourself wondering, “Is this it?”